 Our governance framework comprises the culture, values, systems and processes by which the Council is directed and controlled.
 It brings together an underlying set of legislative and regulatory requirements, good practice principles and management processes.

 The Council has a robust process for reviewing and updating the governance framework.

-The governance framework for the 2020/2021 financial year supports the Council aims and objectives, which are published on our website.
-The Vision was "Putting the heart into South Cambridgeshire" by:
+The governance framework for the 2021/2022 financial year supports the Council aims and objectives, which are published on our website1.